robintzeng/academic-kickstart/content/home/experience.md

   <br>

   * Placed 24th overall in world counted.
-  * Prototyped positioning system model with MATLAB for integration test, utilized microcontrollers and ultra-wideband (UWB) chips to trace the robots accurately and practiced the whole system in C++ in Linux.
+  * Prototyped positioning system model with MATLAB for integration test, utilized microcontrollers and ultrawideband (UWB) chips to locate the robots accurately and practiced the whole system with C++ in Linux.
   * Implemented Kalman filter and trilateration algorithm to enhance measuring accuracy and stability, increasing 30% accuracy which is within 5 cm radius with high repeatability.